RSS

 1965: Opening of the bank

 In his native Germany, Otto opened Hanseatic Bank in 1969.
-At first, the bank only issued loans to buyers, but since 1975 it has switched to universal service.
-In 2004, as part of a program to focus on core business, the Otto group of companies sold its 75 percent stake to the French bank Societe Generale.
+At first, the bank only issued loans to buyers, but since 1975 it switched to universal service.
+In 2004, as part of a program to focus on the main types of business, the Otto group of companies sold its 75 percent stake to the French bank Societe Generale.

-Busy with third-party projects, Werner Otto began to gradually move away from business in the parcel trade.
-In 1966, Gunther Navrat took the chair of the general director of the company.
-However, the patriarch of the Otto dynasty retained considerable power until the 2000s, remaining chairman of the supervisory council.
-In the hands of Navrat, Otto continued to flourish: he managed to turn it into a more modern, decentralized organization, transferring customer service to the local level.
-At the same time, Navrat invested in the expansion of the company abroad.
+Busy with third-party projects, Werner Otto began to gradually retire from business in the parcel trade.
+In 1966, Gunther Navrat took over as CEO of the company.
+However, the patriarch of the Otto dynasty retained considerable power until the 2000s, remaining chairman of the supervisory board.
+In Navrat's hands, Otto continued to blossom: he managed to turn it into a more modern, decentralized organization, moving customer service to the local level.
+At the same time, Navrat invested in expanding the company abroad.

 1971: Werner's son Otto Michael comes to the company

-In 1974, Otto bought a competitor in the field of parcel trade 3 Suisses in France, and in 1979 founded the first foreign "daughter" Otto Holland in Dutch Tilburg.
+In 1974, Otto bought a competitor in the field of parcel trading 3 Suisses in France, and in 1979 founded the first foreign subsidiary Otto Holland in the Dutch Tilburg.

-Recalling how difficult it was in a battle with hundreds of competitors in the first years of the company's existence, Otto liked to repeat: "And where are they all now?
-Either went bankrupt or passed into my property. " It was Gunther Navrat who actively took up the purchase of competitors in the domestic market: due to large acquisitions like Schwab and Heine, the business "gained mass" throughout the 1970s and quickly transformed into the Otto Group holding.
+Recalling how difficult it was in the battle with hundreds of competitors in the early years of the company, Otto liked to repeat: "And where are they all now?
+Either broke or passed into my ownership. " It was Gunter Navrat who actively took up the purchase of competitors in the domestic market: due to large acquisitions like Schwab and Heine, the business "gained mass" throughout the 1970s and quickly transformed into the Otto Group holding.
 This process took place under the steady supervision of the founder of the case.
-Alexander Otto, Werner's son, who took over the management of the ECE developer in 2000, claims that his father thought about globalization before the term was born: "As soon as mail trade got to its feet in Germany, his father became seriously interested in the United States and often went there to gain experience in larger postal trading companies."
+Alexander Otto, Werner's son, who took over the management of the developer ECE in 2000, claims that his father thought about globalization before the term was born: "As soon as mail trade got on its feet in Germany, his father became seriously interested in the United States and often went there to gain experience in larger postal trade companies."

-The Otto expansion was not limited to geographical frameworks: the company was actively looking for new buyers in existing markets.
-Especially for price-sensitive buyers, Michael Otto founded the parcel trading company BonPrix in 1986 - she sold clothes, accessories and textiles for home at reduced prices and specialized catalogs.
-The initiative was also successful: over twenty and a few years of its existence, BonPrix published about a hundred catalogs in Germany and almost two hundred at the international level.
-Participating in capital in sportswear and goods companies, as well as expensive premium clothing, Otto sought to expand the range and reach a variety of customer segments.
+The expansion of Otto was not limited to the geograficheskimi framework: the company zealously sought new buyers in existing markets.
+Especially for price-sensitive buyers, Michael Otto founded the BonPrix parcel trading company in 1986 - it sold clothing, accessories and home textiles at discounted prices and specialized catalogs.
+The initiative was also successful: over the twenty and a half years of its existence, BonPrix published about a hundred catalogs in Germany and almost two hundred at the international level.
+By participating in capital in sportswear and merchandise companies, as well as expensive premium clothing, Otto sought to expand the range and reach a variety of customer segments.

-In 1987, it became the largest parcel trading company in the world, reaching a sales level of 12.2 billion deutsche marks.
-And the Otto dynasty has progressed more and more every year on the list of the richest families: Germany in 2012, its fortune, according to various estimates, ranges from nine to twelve billion euros.
+In 1987, it became the largest parcel trading company in the world, reaching a sales level of DM 12.2 billion.
+And the Otto dynasty has moved higher and higher every year in the list of the richest families in Germany: for 2012, its fortune, according to various estimates, ranges from nine to twelve billion euros.

-Otto Jr. not only succeeded in expanding the company to foreign markets, but, in the wake of his father, he constantly worked to improve the service.
-In 1986, he introduced 48-hour express customer service, in 1990 - express service for only a day.
-A year later, Otto goes around the clock: now the company works both on weekends and at night, and this applies not only to the acceptance and processing of orders, but also, for example, to work on buyer complaints.
-In 1995, the company expanded the hours of delivery of goods: now overtime service with delivery up to nine o'clock in the evening has become available to customers.
-In 1996, it became possible to receive a package with goods right on the day of the order, as well as on Saturdays.
+Otto Jr. not only succeeded in expanding the company into foreign markets, but also, in his father's wake, constantly worked to improve the service.
+In 1986, he introduced 48-hour express customer service, in 1990 - express service for only one day.
+A year later, Otto is switching to round-the-clock mode: now the company works both on weekends and at night, and this applies not only to the acceptance and processing of orders, but also, for example, to work on customer complaints.
+In 1995, the company expanded the opening hours of delivery workers: now overtime service with delivery up to nine o'clock in the evening has become available to customers.
+In 1996, it became possible to receive a parcel with goods right on the day of order, as well as on Saturdays.

 1990: Opening a business in Russia